amakukha/PyPDP11/README.md

  - Python 3

-NOTE: make sure Python 3 is installed with Tcl version 8.6 or later (especially if you are using MacOS):
+Make sure Python 3 is installed with Tcl version 8.6 or later (especially if you are using MacOS):
 ```
 python3 -c 'import tkinter; print(tkinter.TclVersion)'
 ```

 ## Usage

-  1. Run the `pdp11.py` file with Python.
-A console window should appear.
+  1. Run the file `pdp11.py` with Python.
-  2. Type `unix` and press Enter to run the OS.
+  2. Press button `Start routine` to run the OS.

 ## Note

-Unix V6 used `chdir` command instead of `cd`.

-Run `stty -lcase` to enable lowercase output.
+Unix V6 used `chdir` instead of `cd`.
+Issuing command `stty -lcase` is needed to enable lowercase output.

 ## What's new
 Compared to the original JavaScript code, this implementation has the following benefits: